 Isa decided to go to business school to bring the technical and business together.
 After earning her MBA from MIT Sloan, Isa was a Vice President of Digital Strategy at JPMorgan Chase in New York and Hong Kong.
 She worked closely with senior management to build and execute various strategic initiatives across digital, product development, analytics, marketing and client services.

-While navigating her professional and personal life, Isa noticed one consistent commonality that all successful people had: community.
-Millennials and Gen-Z have the highest feelings of loneliness and crave in person interactions more than ever before.
+While navigating her professional and personal life, Isa noticed one consistent commonality that all successful people had: the core need for friendships.
+Millennials and Gen-Z have the highest feelings of loneliness and crave better social experiences more than ever before.
 And she knew she had the strength—and determination—to make a difference.

-Isa left Wall Street to found Squad, an app that helps millennials make new friends, meet new people and build genuine connections.
+Isa left Wall Street to found Squad, the daily, audio social experience.
 Backed by notable Silicon Valley VC firms, Squad has been scaling nonstop since it's launch.